robOcity/robocity.github.com/content/posts/song-play-sql.md

 Category: Data Engineering
 Tags: SQL, Data Modeling, PostgreSQL, postgres, query, table, primary key, relational, database
 Author: Rob Osterburg
-Summary: See how to extract data from a CSV files, transform it and load it into PostgreSQL.
+Summary: See how to extract data from CSV files, transform it, and load it into PostgreSQL.
 Learn how to extract log data from CSV files using pandas, transform it with SQL and python, and then load it into a star-scheme perfect for aggregations and analytics.

 Have you ever wondered how to take raw log files and transform them into a relational database?
 With this [repository](https://github.com/robOcity/song-play), I will show you how to do it using [pandas](https://pandas.pydata.org/), [Postgres](https://www.postgresql.org/) and  [pscopg2](http://initd.org/psycopg/) in [Python](https://www.python.org/).
 You will learn to read log files into a tabular panda's dataframe, use SQL to create a star-scheme perfect for doing aggregations and analytics in python.

 ## Purpose

 Sparkify -- a fictitious startup -- wants to analyze the data they have been collecting on songs and user activity form their new music streaming app.
-They are particularly interested in finding out what songs are user's are listening to.
-Their data is stored JSON logs files and needs to be analyzed in order to find out.
-They want to create a database optimized to analyze user's listening behavior.
-To perform this analysis routinely they need a database schema and an extract-transform-and-load (ETL) pipeline.
+Understanding what songs are users are listening to is of particular interest.
+Their data is stored in JSON logs files and needs to be analyzed to figure this out.
+They want to create a database optimized to analyze the user's listening behavior.
+To perform this analysis routinely, they need a database schema and an extract-transform-and-load (ETL) pipeline.

 ## Design

-How can we find out what songs are subscriber's listening to?
-To answer this question I need to restructure the Sparkify log files into a relational database allowing it to be quantified using SQL queries.
-Log files of subscriber activities are gathered using Sparkify's online transactional processing (OLTP) system that is optimized for fast writes.
+What songs are popular with subscribers?
+To answer this question, I need to restructure the Sparkify log files into a relational database allowing it to be quantified using SQL queries.
+Log files of subscriber activities are gathered using Sparkify's online transactional processing (OLTP) system optimized for fast writes.
 Think log files.
-To profit from analysis of user data the larger the data volume the better.
+To profit from the analysis of user data, the larger the data volume, the better.
 Analyzing this data is the realm of data warehouses that ingest and restructure transactional data for analysis.
-Star schemas simplify analytic queries by restructuring the data in a more normalize form.
+Star schemas simplify analytic queries by restructuring and normalizing the data.
 Think of tables of data where each row has a unique identifier or primary key.
-This is know as the second-normal-form and tables of this kind are common in data warehouses.
+Known as the second-normal-form, tables of this kind are common in data warehouses.
 The idea of star schema is simple, one central fact table that is related to dimension tables by their primary keys.
-Star schemas are common in data warehouses -- prevalent example of an online analytical processing systems (OLAP).
+Star schemas are standard in data warehouses -- a typical example of an online analytical processing system (OLAP).

 ## Files Descriptions

 1. `data` directory - Holds the song data and the log data.

 2. `create_tables.py` - Uses `sql_queries.py` to delete and re-create the database and all its tables.
-After running this function the database is ready for data to be imported.
+After running this function, the database is ready for data is ready for importing.

-3. `environment.yml` - Python packages required to run this application.
+3. `environment.yml` - The Python packages required to run this application.

-4. `etl_prototype.py` - Prototype for the data processing pipeline that loads data from one song and log data file.
+4. `etl_prototype.py` - This is a prototype for the data processing pipeline that loads data from one song and one log data file.

 5. `etl.ipynb` - Exported from `etl.py` using tooling provided by the [Python Plugin](https://code.visualstudio.com/docs/languages/python) for [Visual Studio Code](https://code.visualstudio.com/).

-6. `sql_queries.py` - Creates, inserts and drops the tables that implement the star schema.
+6. `sql_queries.py` - Creates, inserts, and drops the tables that implement the star schema.

-7. `test.ipynb` - Tests whether data has been inserted into all of the database's tables.
+7. `test.ipynb` - Tests whether all the data is present in the resulting database tables.

 ## Running

 1. Install: Download this project from Github [https://github.com/robOcity/song_play](https://github.com/robOcity/song_play) by running `git clone https://github.com/robOcity/song_play`.

-2. Configure: Configure you Python environment by running `conda env create -f environment.yml`.
-Regrettable, if you are using pip you can't there from here.
-In other words, conda does not support creating a `requirments.txt` file directly.
+2. Configure: Configure your Python environment by running `conda env create -f environment.yml`.
+Regrettable, if you are using `pip` you can't get there from here.
+In other words, `conda` does not support creating a `requirments.txt` file directly.

 3. Run:
    1. Start and configure your Postgres database (not covered here)